 Wellness – In Person Training at the PORAC Training Center – The Anti-Burnout & Stress Reduction Seminar for Officers

-In this 2 day course, you’ll learn how to overcome burnout, PTSD, and all the risk factors associated with working in law enforcement with a mind, body, and spirit approach.
+In this 2 day course, you’ll learn how to overcome burnout, PTSD, and other risk factors & you will get the full online program as well.

 Payment can be made here or for multiple trainees, you can request billing at support@BillFarr.com

 This in-person training includes 16 hours (2-days) of in-person POST and/or STC certified course work with Bill Farr.

 Students have an option of adding on the two-part Anti-burnout online seminar which is included in the registration fee.The full course will be available for students to refer back to for life and includes POST and/or STC credit hours.

 In This Free Webinar, I go over the causes & solutions of Burnout in officers & how to overcome them with a Mind, Body & Energetic Approach based on Traditional Chinese Medicine.
 There is a PDF that goes with it as well.

 Download the Free PDF with notes from the webinar here

 Anxiety, depression, trauma, PTSD, suicide, cynicism, divorce, heart disease, weight gain, alcoholism are all an epidemic for those in law enforcement as well as burnout & exhaustion.
 This seminar is a preventative approach to all those and more.